 Equipment often represents items used over an extended period of time.

 Section 179 of the IRS Tax code lets businesses deduct the entire price paid to buy, finance, or lease qualifying equipment.
-Thus, you can deduct this amount from your gross income.
+Then, you can deduct this amount from your gross income.
 Note: Always seek to learn more about the safety of equipment as well.

 The purchase of all qualifying equipment must take place between January 1 and December 31 of the tax year you claim the deduction.
 Examples of qualifying equipment include: